Early Bloom - approximately June 18 - 26

-Near the end of June we start to gradually harvest the rows of lavender in our field.
-This process takes several weeks, as some of our varieties don't ripen until mid-July.
+We start to gradually harvest the rows of lavender in our field in the first part of July.
+This process takes several weeks, as some of our varieties don't ripen until late July.
 We leave the thousands of lavender plants in our labyrinth to bloom for our honey bees and for photos - they get even more purple than the lavender rows do because we allow the buds to open fully.

-During pre-bloom, our wildflowers, roses, perennials, and flowering shrubs are in bloom.
+During early bloom, our wildflowers, roses, perennials, and flowering shrubs are in bloom.
 Our lavender is slowly changing from green buds to purple blossoms.
-We almost didn't want to call it "Pre-Bloom" because it's so beautiful, but if you're only interested in lavender, you'll want to know that it's not in full bloom yet during this time.
+We almost didn't want to call it "Early Bloom" because it's still beautiful, but if you're only interested in lavender, you'll want to know that it's not in full bloom yet during this time.
 Highlights of this time in the gardens include the first and largest flush of rose blooms, the stunningly fragrant white-blossoming mock orange trees, and salvias, hardy geraniums, astrantia and clematis.
 The gardens in June have a delicate freshness and a colour palette of pinks, whites and purples that is unique to this season.
-Pre-bloom is for you if you are interested in plants and the gardens as a whole, if you want a lower price and less people, or if you are planning to come to the farm several times over the season to experience different flowers in bloom (As the gardens look incredibly different from mid-June to the end of July, this is highly recommended!)
+Early bloom is for you if you are interested in plants and the gardens as a whole, if you want a significantly lower price and less people, or if you are planning to come to the farm several times over the season to experience different flowers in bloom (As the gardens look incredibly different from mid-June to the end of our season, this is highly recommended!)

 Roses and clematis.